bakedziti420/tdd-and-mocha/readme.md

 [Watch this video](https://www.youtube.com/watch?v=E2evC2xTNWg).

 Split up into groups of 3 or 4.
-For 15 minutes, on a whiteboard, work with your group to draft the unit tests for this cereal-delivering robot.
+For a few minutes, on a whiteboard, work with your group to draft the unit tests for this cereal-delivering robot.

 Goal: When all the tests pass, that means the robot works.
 However, you're only writing **pending** tests -- don't actually write the code that would make the tests pass.